 “No, Miss Ellie.
 But this is just how it is, I suppose.”

-“There’s no need to knock.
-Just open the door.”
+“There’s no need to knock!
+Just… open the door.”

-“Oh, goodness.
-I know I’m stronger than this.
+“Oh, goodness,” she chuckled.
+“I know I’m stronger than this.
 I have those gardener arms, after all.”
-Her attempt at lightening the mood only worked on herself.
+Ellie’s attempt at lightening the mood only worked on herself.

 “Just a moment, Miss Ellie.”